NCAS-CMS/cfdm/docs/source/tutorial.rst

 Arrays within `Data` instances are copied with a `copy-on-write
 <https://en.wikipedia.org/wiki/Copy-on-write>`_ technique.
 This means
-that a copy takes up very little extra memory, even when the original constructs contain very large data arrays, and the copy operation is fast.
+that a copy takes up very little memory, even when the original constructs contain very large data arrays, and the copy operation is fast.